Spanish drinks without alcohol

 Ambar Sin: “Drinking double the amount without seeing double”.

-I love it although it probably did not consider that alcohol free beer does have calories like alcohol based beer although in most cases less!
+Although it probably did not consider that alcohol-free beer does have calories like alcohol-based beer, I love it, although in most cases less!

-The brand that came before Amber Sin was called Bitter Sin and wait for it has a blue label.
+Before Amber Sin, the brand was called Bitter Sin, and wait for it has a blue label.

-Now if you think about some of the key brands today like Heineken Zero many of them have that blue color incorporated into the brand.
+If you think about some of the key brands today, like Heineken Zero, many have that blue colour incorporated into the brand.

-It’s so obvious on TV soaps in the UK where the characters are getting drunk but I can still spot the blue label on the bottle.
+It’s evident on TV soaps in the UK where the characters are getting drunk, but I can still spot the blue label on the bottle.

 I am like you are “busted”!
 Well maybe, it is acting after all.

-Of course blue is used by many of the brands that want to create a sense of calm.
-In fact most alcohol free beer has some kind of blue involved in the branding now even in Spain
+Of course, blue is used by many of the brands that want to create a sense of calm.
+Most alcohol-free beer has some blue involved in the branding now, even in Spain.

-So one bartender in Spain told me and I think he may be right that early alcohol free beer fed the look and feel of what we are drinking now world over.
+So one bartender in Spain told me, and I think he may be right, that early alcohol-free beer fed the look and feel of what we are drinking now the world over.

 Their evolution has been much slower.

-In fact, I have only just become a convert to alcohol free wine this year when they seem to have finally smashed the taste so it doesn’t just taste like sweet grape juice.
+I have only just become a convert to alcohol-free wine this year when they seem to have finally smashed the taste, so it doesn’t just taste like sweet grape juice.

-The power of de-alcholisation comes in I guess with wine.
+The power of de-alcoholization comes in, I guess, with wine.
 It has helped keep the aroma and taste without the alcohol.

-Zero Sparkling wine has come into its own worldwide when it comes to alcohol free and is made in many regions of the world.
+Zero Sparkling wine has come into its own worldwide when it comes to alcohol-free and is made in many world regions.

-But the Spanish set the standard for beer certainly!
+But the Spanish set the standards for beer certainly!

 The Arab Export Factor

-Who knows what helps a product take off but we know that exporting plays a key role in any drinks’ business and alcohol fee is no exception.
+Who knows what helps a product take off, but we know that exporting plays a vital role in any drinks’ business and alcohol fee is no exception.

-In fact the German beer scene has played a major part in many of the drinks’ we now have in the UK.
+The German beer scene has played a significant part in many of the drinks’ we now have in the UK.

 The demand was extraordinarily high.

-This of course drove the brand to be not just low alcohol but with an abv of 0.0 % so totally alcohol free.
+This, of course, drove the brand to be not just low alcohol but with an abv of 0.0 %, so alcohol-free.

-So you had the contrast of too much drinking in Spain driving the zero alcohol beer brand and no drinking at all in the Arab countries bring the key factor.
+So you had the contrast of too much drinking in Spain driving the zero alcohol beer brand and no drinking at all in the Arab countries bring the critical factor.

-Of course both diametrically opposed but for sales it worked well.
+Of course, both opposed, but for sales, it worked well.

 Halal was recognised

-The same was true of the Arab countries where it was enhanced by the fact in the eighties it actually got Halal certified.
+The same was true of the Arab countries where the fact enhanced it in the eighties; it got Halal certified.

-The producers simply got rid of every exception going!
+The producers got rid of every exception going!
 Very clever.

-There is no doubt and it’s probably true today in Spain and world over that the massive growth of the Amber Sin brand or the current alcohol free drinks were pushed by the medical community.
+There is no doubt, and it’s probably true today in Spain and the world over, that the medical community pushed the massive growth of the Amber Sin brand or the current alcohol-free drinks.

 The Water Quality was Poor

-Ironically across Europe in the early centuries’ beer was made for that purpose because the water was so bad.
-It was certainly true in Amsterdam around the port area and is often talked about.
+Ironically across Europe, in the early centuries’ beer was made for that purpose because the water was so wrong.
+It was undoubtedly true in Amsterdam around the port area and is often talked about.

-It is why the purity of the water is so important in reproduction of beer, alcohol and alcohol free!
+It is why the purity of the water is so essential in the reproduction of beer, alcohol and alcohol-free!

-Now of course in the UK alcohol free beer is drunk not just because of medical reasons but overall lifestyle, pregnancy and driving.
+Now, of course, in the UK, alcohol-free beer is drunk not just because of medical reasons but the overall lifestyle, pregnancy and driving.

-In fact some people choose it because they just hate alcohol full stop.
+Some people choose it because they hate alcohol full stop.

-Always know your limits through drink aware.
+Always know your limits through drink awareness.
 It is easily exceeded just a casual social drinker.

 What Spanish drink with alcohol would you recommend?

-I have found it very hard to get other choices like alcohol free gin for example although I know this brand is sold in Barcelona.
+I have found it very hard to get other choices like alcohol-free gin, although I know this brand is sold in Barcelona.

-Although Spain does produce a very nice alcohol cava!
-Sparkling wine is really ahead of the game when it comes alcohol
+Although Spain does produce a lovely alcohol cava!
+Sparkling wine is ahead of the game when it comes to alcohol.

-My top choice today goes to Estrella Galicia Zero Lager which is one of my favorites and I don’t think I have seen a bad review of it to be fair.
+My top choice today goes to Estrella Galicia Zero Lager, which is one of my favourites, and I don’t think I have seen a bad review of it, to be fair.

-It’s served in my local Spanish tapas bar and it has a great branding and bottle.
-It’s probably up there with San Miguel Zero but it’s probably just a bit better with food and normally comes in a very cute glass!
+It’s served in my local Spanish tapas bar, and it has excellent branding and bottle.
+It’s probably up there with San Miguel Zero, but it’s perhaps just a bit better with food and typically comes in a charming glass!

-What are the key points of the drink?
+What are the critical points of the drink?

 - Refreshing with a lager feel